Nord-Ouest (department): Tourism

 Tortuga island, once the biggest pirate base in the Caribbean is a popular tourist site and is represented frequently in films and movies based on piracy.
-Named for the smooth shape that reminded travelers of a turtle's shell, Tortuga's best beach is Pointe Saline at the western tip of the small island.
+Named for the smooth shape that reminded Christopher Columbus of a turtle's shell, Tortuga's best beach is Pointe Saline at the western tip of the small island.

 There are several ruined forts along the coast.
 On clear nights the Guantánamo Province of Cuba can be seen.

 This area is dry and offers little shade but has a beautiful shoreline.

 Port-à-L'Écu is the point of interest in leisure tourism.

-Environnement
+Environment

 It is one of Haiti's dryest areas, the N-O still offers a unique scenery in Haitian tourist and ecological package.
 The Canal and the Tortuga island are more or less well preserved although they need to be reinforced.

 Although not having a major plain the Trois-Rivières (Three Rivers), the second longest river after Artibonite offers a productive watershed and valley.